Degenerative Disc Disease

-To relieve pain, put ice or heat (whichever feels better) on the affected area and use acetaminophen (such as Tylenol) or nonsteroidal anti-inflammatory drugs, including aspirin (such as Bayer), ibuprofen (such as Advil), or naproxen (such as Aleve).
-Do not give aspirin to anyone younger than 20 because of the risk of Reye syndrome.
-Acetaminophen (such as Tylenol) also can help relieve pain.
+To relieve pain, put ice or heat (whichever feels better) on the affected area and use acetaminophen (such as Tylenol) or nonsteroidal anti-inflammatory drugs, such as ibuprofen or naproxen.
 Your doctor can prescribe stronger medicines if needed.

-Further treatment depends on whether the damaged disc has resulted in other conditions, such as osteoarthritis, a herniated disc, or spinal stenosis.
-Physical therapy and exercises for strengthening and stretching the back are often recommended, and in some cases surgery may be recommended.
-Surgery for degenerative disc disease usually involves removing the damaged disc.
+If you develop health problems such as osteoarthritis, a herniated disc, or spinal stenosis, you may need other treatments.
+These include physical therapy and exercises for strengthening and stretching the back.
+In some cases, surgery may be recommended.
+Surgery usually involves removing the damaged disc.
 In some cases, the bone is then permanently joined (fused) to protect the spinal cord.
 In rare cases, an artificial disc may be used to replace the disc that is removed.

 eMedicineHealth Medical Reference from Healthwise